 Here’s why.

-As more and more organizational leaders see the value in providing ongoing development opportunities to their employees, and the amount of money spent on training and development grows, there comes a time when training professionals have to stop and ask themselves the big questions:
+As more and more organizational leaders see the value in providing ongoing development opportunities to their employees, and the amount of money spent on training and development grows, there comes a time when training professionals have to stop and ask themselves the big questions about learning and retention:

 “How do we know if this training program is really working?”